-When Heath Ledger accidentally overdosed in 2008, among the numerous prescriptions found in his system was Oxy.
-Ledger had been prescribed the opiate in order to deal with pain from an injury he sustained while filming.
-He was also taking other pain relievers along with sedatives, and that cocktail killed.
+When Heath Ledger unexpectedly passed in 2008, among the numerous prescriptions found in his system was Oxy.
+Ledger had been prescribed the heavy-duty medication in order to deal with pain from an injury he sustained.
+He was also taking other pain relievers along with sedatives, a cocktail that proved fatal.

 Age: Died at 29 (1979-2008)